adammathes/epubverify/ROADMAP.md

 ---

-### Proposal 3: Increase Real-World EPUB Test Coverage

-Expand the stress test corpus beyond the current 77 EPUBs with diverse sources:

-- **Standard Ebooks** (~700 titles): High quality EPUB3, rich accessibility metadata, custom `se:*` vocabulary
-- **OAPEN scholarly books**: Complex structure, footnotes, indexes, math
-- **Non-English EPUBs**: CJK, Arabic/RTL, Cyrillic, Indic scripts
-- **Very large EPUBs**: 50MB+ image-heavy books for performance testing
-- **Calibre/Sigil-generated**: Tool-specific output patterns
-- **EPUB2 depth**: More EPUB2-only books for legacy path coverage
+---

+## PROPOSED

+### Update Doctor Mode

+Given the more comprehensive tests, offer more fixes for checks that have a clear easy to implement adjustment to resolve in an epub.

-### Proposal 4: Doctor Mode BDD Tests
+### Doctor Mode BDD Tests

 Add Gherkin scenarios for doctor mode.
 Currently only tested via Go unit tests.
 BDD scenarios would make the expected behavior more visible and could serve as documentation.

-### Proposal 5: Performance Benchmarking at Scale
+### Performance Benchmarking at Scale

 Extend `make bench` to run against the full stress test corpus.
 Track per-book validation time, memory usage, startup overhead (JVM vs native Go), and batch throughput.

-### Proposal 6: CI Integration for Stress Tests
+### CI Integration for Stress Tests

 Add a CI job that downloads a cached set of test EPUBs, runs epubverify, compares against cached epubcheck results, and fails if any new disagreements appear.